fiscal-cliff/phonegap-plugin-brightness/README.md

 Using
 ====
-The code bellow can be placed into script tag.
+The code below can be placed into script tag.

 ```javascript
 		document.addEventListener('deviceready', onDeviceReady);